SkinnyBitch23/Quotes-to-make-you-feel-better-/README.md

 - never mess with a woman who hangs upside-down for fun
 - when trust breaks,healing and the Muslim heart being placed around evil people is a test
 - I don't follow dreams I hunt my goals
+- the way you care about yourself determines how much others will care about you